Bangladesh Association of Banks

+Association's meeting held on 09-SEP-2024 at 11:30am, Mr. Abdul Hai Sarker, chairman of the Dhaka Bank Limited has unanimously elected as Chairman of the BAB.

 History

 Bangladesh Association of Banks was established in 1993 by nine private banks.
 The founding members were Al Baraka Bank Pakistan, AB Bank, The City Bank, IFIC Bank, National Bank Limited, United Commercial Bank Ltd, and Uttara Bank Limited.
 The first meeting was held on 12 December 1993 at the Hotel Sheraton (currently the InterContinental Dhaka).
 By 2018, membership had risen 38 private banks.
 In 2020, Bangladesh Association of Banks proposed to set up Mujib corners in the headquarters of all private banks of Bangladesh.